oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 A Status List Token in the CWT format should follow the security considerations of {{RFC8392}}.

+## MAC based Deployments

+This specification allows for both, cryptographic signatures and MAC-based variants to be used to secure a Status List Token.
+Implementers are RECOMMENDED to match the mechanism used for the Status List Token with the one used for its Referenced Tokens.
+For (H)MAC based deployments, the security implications of a shared secret should be understood and should match the general security considerations of the deployment.

 ## Status List Caching

 When fetching a Status List Token, Relying Parties must carefully evaluate how long a Status List is cached for.
 Collectively the `iat`, `exp` and `ttl` claims when present in a Status List Token communicate how long a Status List should be cached and should be considered valid for.
 The following diagram illustrates the relationship between these claims and how they are designed to influence caching.